tektutor/ansible-1425June-2021/Day8/AnsibleVault/README.md

 ansible-playbook playbook.yml
 ```

-### In case you dont' prefer storing the vault password in a file
+### In case you don't prefer storing the vault password in a file
 ```
 ansible-playbook playbook.yml --ask-vault-pass
 ```